Ronaldinho

-Ronaldo de Assis Moreira (born 21 March 1980), commonly known as Ronaldinho Gaúcho ([ʁonawˈdʒĩɲu ɡaˈuʃu]) or simply Ronaldinho, is a Brazilian retired professional footballer who played mostly as an attacking midfielder, but was also deployed as a winger.
+Ronaldo de Assis Moreira (born 21 March 1980), commonly known as Ronaldinho Gaúcho ([ʁonawˈdʒĩɲu ɡaˈuʃu]) or simply Ronaldinho, is a Brazilian former professional footballer who played as an attacking midfielder or left winger.
 Widely regarded as one of the greatest players of all time, he won two FIFA World Player of the Year awards and a Ballon d'Or.
-A global icon of the sport, Ronaldinho was renowned for his technical skills, creativity, dribbling ability and accuracy from free-kicks, his use of tricks, feints, no-look passes and overhead kicks, as well as his ability to score and create goals, all prominent characteristics of his early-age background playing futsal.
+A global icon of the sport, Ronaldinho was renowned for his dribbling abilities, free-kick accuracy, his use of tricks, feints, no-look passes, and overhead kicks, as well as his ability to score and create goals.
+During his career, he was one of the most valuable sportsmen in the world.
+He is also known by the nickname "O Bruxo" ('The Wizard').

 Ronaldinho made his career debut for Grêmio, in 1998.
-At age 20, he moved to Paris Saint-Germain in France before signing for Barcelona in 2003.
-In his second season with Barcelona, he won his first FIFA World Player of the Year award as Barcelona won the 2004–05 La Liga title.
-The season that followed is considered one of the best in his career as he was integral in Barcelona winning the 2005–06 UEFA Champions League, their first in fourteen years, and another La Liga title, giving Ronaldinho his first career double, receiving the 2005 Ballon d'Or and his second FIFA World Player of the Year in the process.
-After scoring two spectacular solo goals in the first 2005–06 El Clásico, Ronaldinho became the second Barcelona player, after Diego Maradona in 1983, to receive a standing ovation from Real Madrid fans at the Santiago Bernabéu.
+Aged 20, he moved to Paris Saint-Germain in France, where he established himself as one of the best players in Ligue 1.
+In 2003, he signed for Barcelona, where he experienced his prime years, winning his first FIFA World Player of the Year award as Barcelona won the 2004–05 La Liga title.
+In the season that followed, he was integral to Barcelona winning their second ever UEFA Champions League and another La Liga title, giving him his first career double.
+Ronaldinho received the 2005 Ballon d'Or and his second World Player of the Year in the process.
+After scoring two solo goals in the first 2005–06 El Clásico, he became the second Barcelona player, after Diego Maradona in 1983, to receive a standing ovation from Real Madrid fans at the Santiago Bernabéu.
+Due to these successes, Ronaldinho is widely credited with rejuvenating Barcelona in the early 2000s.